 - My favourite flavoured sourdoughs, including recipes for using the discarded starter

-I have been making sourdough bread for about 15 years and it is the type of bread I love coming back to time and time again, whether it is a standard no-frills loaf – when simplicity absolutely reigns! – or a loaf with added extras……
+I have been making sourdough bread for about 15 years and it is the type of bread I love coming back to time and time again.
+Often I make a standard no-frills loaf – when simplicity absolutely reigns! – but now and then I go for a loaf with added extras.

-An unrushed home-made sourdough (and breads should never be hurried) can be made for mere pennies and can eclipse many of the artisanal loaves that can be bought.
+An unrushed home-made sourdough (and breads should never be hurried) can be made for mere pennies and can eclipse the expensive artisanal loaves that can be bought.

 Sourdough, even just toasted and spread with butter, is a wonderful thing to eat, but top it with a poached egg, perhaps with some crispy pancetta and you have an excellent light meal.